royfrancis/pophelper/README.md

 # pophelper 1.0.0

 `pophelper` is an R package to analyse output files generated from population analysis programs such as STRUCTURE and TESS.
 The `pophelper` package can be used to tabulate runs, summarise runs, perform the Evanno method, export files for CLUMPP and generate barplot figures.
 A brief introduction and tutorial is provided here.
-For more detailed demonstration, refer the vignette within the R package.
+For more detailed demonstration, refer the [vignette](https://github.com/royfrancis/pophelper/blob/master/inst/doc/Vignette.pdf).

 ## Installation
 You can install `pophelper` from `github` using the `devtools` package